Learning Outcomes

 Introduction

 Claims for pure psychiatric harm in negligence are subject to strict requirements.
 The law distinguishes between psychiatric injury suffered as a direct result of a traumatic event (pure psychiatric harm) and psychiatric symptoms that follow physical injury (consequential psychiatric harm).
-Understanding these distinctions and the criteria for a successful claim is essential for SQE1.
+These controls exist to prevent the duty of care from expanding to an unmanageable class of claimants, while compensating those most closely and foreseeably affected.
+Understanding the categories of victims, the sudden shock requirement, and the Alcock control mechanisms is essential to correctly analyse duty in this area.

 Defining Pure Psychiatric Harm